GluuFederation/docs-oxd-prod/docs/sources/configuration/ldap/index.md

 ## Using any local or remote `ldap` server in oxd

-To use any local or remote `ldap` as storage in oxd-server we need to follow below step:
+To use any local or remote `ldap` as storage in oxd-server we need to follow below steps:

 1. Create the persistance files with connection properties as described [here](#fields-details-of-configuration-files).